Mama Shakira

 Mama Shakira, or Shakira II, is by far one of the most recognizable cats at Turpentine Creek.
 Referred to as […]

 Mama Shakira, or Shakira II, is by far one of the most recognizable cats at Turpentine Creek.
 Referred to as a pure white tiger, you’ll notice she is not, in fact, pure white.
 She has faint stripes all over her body.
-But she’s about as pure white as any leucistic (white) tiger will get, and she was exploited heavily before she was rescued and brought to this sanctuary.
-As her story is retold, remember, it is never our intention to upset people, or make them sad.
+Mama is as pure white as any leucistic (white) tiger can be.
+Due to that, people heavily exploited her before turpentine brought her to this sanctuary.
+As we retell her story, we never intend to upset or sadden anyone.
 Our intention is to give the animals a voice, and tell you where they came from.
 While it might be sad, Mama Shakira’s story is one that needs to be read, and just might leave you feeling hopeful.

 Early Life